 This method of creating cryptocurrency requires high energy resources and can be expensive and inefficient.
 Furthermore, it can have a significant ecological impact due to the amount of heat generated by the hardware and the difficulty of acquiring materials required to produce the devices, like lithium and cobalt.

 Since the launch of Ethereum, the Proof-of-Stake (PoS) method of creating cryptocurrency has become more prominent.
-For this reason, the Ethereum network is set to undergo the Merge in summer of 2022.
+For this reason, the Ethereum network underwent the Merge in summer of 2022.

-The Merge is the name of the project to switch Ethereum from the PoW to the PoS consensus algorithm.
+The Merge is the name of the project that switches Ethereum from the PoW to the PoS consensus algorithm.
 It is expected that the Merge will help solve some of Ethereum’s biggest problems related to scalability and transaction speed.
 It’ll make the network more sustainable overall and will significantly reduce Ethereum’s energy consumption.

 Ethereum 2.0 will be a merger of the current Ethereum Mainnet and the Beacon Chain system which uses the PoS consensus algorithm.
 The total supply of Ethereum will be adjusted to account for the burned fees and the new ETH coin issuance system.

 Under the PoS system, users must stake a minimum of 32 ETH to start acting as network validators.
 For participating in this role, users are eligible to earn 6% APR as an incentive to continue their contributions to the network.
 The amount of rewards is expected to be adjusted as the size of the network increases.